Transfers - September 2022

 2018: January - February to May - June - July - August - September to December

 The page covers signings by Premier League, English Football League, Scottish Premiership and Women's Super League clubs, along with selected deals from overseas.
-Unless otherwise stated, all transfers will be formally completed after the conclusion of 2021-22 season.

 - No Passion, No Point: Adam Peaty reveals what he's had to sacrifice in pursuit of Olympic gold